 Your energy solution could be as simple as a split charging system to charge your leisure battery while driving, or a fully solar powered off grid camper.

 I chose to go with solar.
-I have Photonic Universe small off-grid solar power system [Amazon UK] which has a 200W solar panel, 2x100Ah leisure batteries, 20A MPPT solar charge controller and a 1000W inverter.
+I have Photonic Universe small off-grid solar power system [Amazon] which has a 200W solar panel, 2x100Ah leisure batteries, 20A MPPT solar charge controller and a 1000W inverter.